Serenity 6.2.0 Release Notes (2022-10-10)

 Converted JSON Local Text Files to Static Web Assets and Moved Them To Relevant Packages

-Sergen restore command used to locate them from the NuGet package and copy them under YourProject.Web/wwwroot/Scripts/serenity/texts folder.
+The Sergen restore command previously used to locate these files from the NuGet package and copy them to the YourProject.Web/wwwroot/Scripts/serenity/texts

-In StartSharp and Serene's Startup.cs file we had a code block that loads them into local text registry:
+In StartSharp and Serene's Startup.cs file, there was a code block responsible for loading them into the local text registry:

 services.AddAllTexts(new[]